DanielPickens/Example-of-blocking-bugs-in-go/README.md

 channel to a buffered one, so that the child goroutine can always send the result even when the parent has exit.
 This bug demonstrates the complexity of using new features in Go and the difficulty in writing correct Go programs like this.
-Programmers have to have a clear understanding of goroutine creation with anonymous function, a feature Go proposes to ease the creation of goroutines, the usage of buffered vs. unbuffered channels, the non-determinism
+Clearly this is evident of its need to have a clear understanding of goroutine creation with anonymous function, a feature Go proposes to ease the creation of goroutines, the usage of buffered vs. unbuffered channels, the non-determinism